-1 Blesci Exhladst Haid (BEI) I ili Eocation 2 Battery Box 1 Diesel Exhaust Fluid (DEF) Fill Location 2 Battery Box -- -- ---------------
+1 Diesel Exhaust Fluid (DEF) Fill Location 2 Battery Box -- ---------------

 Storage

 NOTE: The following information is for reference and is to be used as a guideline only.
 There are many factors that determine Diesel Exhaust Fluid (DEF) shelf life, with temperature and duration being two of the major determining contributors.
 If in doubt, check the concentration of the Diesel Exhaust Fluid (DEF), refer to the Test step of this procedure, or replace the fluid with known quality Diesel Exhaust Fluid.